denizMishev/quantive-results-copy/README.md

 Portfolio Project for learning: Copy of some of the core functionality and visual look of the Quantive Results app, the repository serves as a portfolio/learning project, being a reduced version of the Quantive Results app.
-This cut-down version includes some of the core features of the application, such as CRUD operations with objectives, teams and comments
+This cut-down version includes some of the core features of the application, such as CRUD operations with objectives, teams and comments.

+Project design and pictures: https://imgur.com/a/x6aBURK

 Features